AldrinEC/Coding-with-Python/README.md

 # Coding-with-Python
-ipynb file for Coding with Python assignment
+ipynb and rmd/html files for Coding with Python assignment